Administrative Guidelines for Implementing CSU Hospotality Policy (ICSUAM1301.00)

 University-Sponsored means a Division Head or their written designee has recognized the event as a university-sponsored event.

-Written Designee for the purpose of this Directive is an individual designated in writing by the President or a Division Head to authorize D11 expenditures on their behalf.
+Written Designee for the purpose of this Policy is an individual designated in writing by the President or a Division Head to authorize D11 expenditures on their behalf.
 The designee must be an individual of appropriate administrative capacity and responsibility to authorize said expenditures.
 A Division Head may elect to designate more than one individual to authorize D11 expenditures on their behalf up to $1,000.
 Approval of all designees must be on file with Financial Services and university auxiliary organizations: Associated Student, Inc., Auxiliary Services Corporation and the Philanthropic Foundation.

 Regardless of the funding source, expenditures in excess of $1,000 require approval by the appropriate Division Head or their written designee(s).
 Division Heads may establish an internal approval process for expenditures up to $1,000 or specific type of expenditures.
 It is the responsibility of the approver to verify all expenses are valid, appropriate documentation is attached, and to ensure all funding source restrictions are observed.